 - Close off and review a project including identifying 'lessons learnt'

-This project management training course is recommended for project team members, operational personnel and anyone new to a project management environment who wants to learn a structured process, and understand the processes, responsibilities and requirements to achieve project deliverables.
+This project management training course is recommended for project team members, operational personnel and anyone new to a project management environment who wants to develop skills in planning and executing a project, managing stakeholders and a team to help in the completion of project deliverables.

 Identify the difference between projects and general work so you can decide when project management is required

 Learn the pros and cons of the Waterfall, Agile and Prince2 methodologies, and develop a hybrid approach to project planning.

 Understand how cost, time and scope affect project management and the value of planning

 Understand the expectations of a project manager and keys to success

 Determine the project background, scope, objectives, key stakeholders, limits, priorities and constraints.
 Complete an impact assessment to determine if the project is viable and a project goal statement as the final output of this phase.

 Develop a work breakdown structure, select team members and apply the Belbin model, assign responsibilities, sequence the deliverables, develop the schedule, determine the budget and resources required, complete risk analysis and develop prevention and contingency plans to output a project plan.